Mattkuh3205/Raspberry-Pi-pico-projects/README.md

-This is a work in progress project dump where I am going to be uploading my raspberry pi pico projects
+This is a work in progress project collective, where I am going to be uploading my raspberry pi pico projects

 Each project will include: